cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 correctly compute a secret share of `C(x)`.
 This allows the Aggregators to determine validity by combining their shares of the output.

-Suppose for a moment that the validity circuit `C` is affine, meaning its only operations are addition, subtraction, and multiplication-by-constant.
+Suppose for a moment that the validity circuit `C` is an affine arithmetic circuit, meaning its only operations are addition, subtraction, and multiplication-by-constant.
 (The circuit above is non-affine because it contains a multiplication gate with two non-constant inputs.)
 Then each Aggregator can compute its share locally, since

 ~~~
 C(x_shares[0] + ... + x_shares[SHARES-1]) =